 Method 1: Restart the Windows Explorer (Desktop)

-Explorer is quite simply the launcher that you see in front of you, on the desktop.
-It consists of everything you know, starting from the taskbar, and pretty much all the other functions that we use every day using keyboard shortcuts.
-If it is misbehaving for some reason, the taskbar might go unresponsive, since it is also the part of the windows 10 launcher.
-So naturally, a simple fix to this issue could be to restart the launcher from our dear old task manager.
+If it misbehaves, the toolbar might go unresponsive since it is also part of the Windows 10 launcher.
+So naturally, a simple fix to this issue could be restarting the launcher from our old task manager.
 Follow these steps if you have never done this before and need a hand.

-1. Press the CTRL + Shift + ESC keys together, at the same time to open the Task Manager.
+1. Press the CTRL + Shift + ESC keys simultaneously to open the Task Manager.

-2. Click on the process panel (if not selected by default) to get the list of all the running processes at the moment.
-Now, scroll down the Process panel to find and highlight a process named as Windows Explorer.
+2. Click on the process panel (if not selected by default) to get the list of all the running processes.
+Scroll down the Process panel to find and highlight a Windows Explorer process.

-Note: – It could also be named as just Explorer too.
-If you find it difficult to search, in case you have a lot of things running in the background, just highlight any random process, and keep pressing ‘E’.
+Note: – It could also be named just Explorer too.
+If you find it difficult to search, in case you have a lot of things running in the background, highlight any random process and keep pressing ‘E‘.
 You will find the explorer option eventually.

-3. Once you find it, click on the Restart button that you find at the bottom right corner.
+3. Once you find it, click the Restart button at the bottom right corner.

-The explorer will nor close down and restart on its own.
-This should fix the taskbar, and it should not be frozen anymore, as the entire launcher has been restarted.
+The Explorer will not close down and restart on its own.
+This should fix the taskbar and not be frozen, as the entire launcher has been continued.

-You can also do this without the task manager, using the command prompt.
-(I case your crush happens to be looking, use this method.
+You can also do this without the task manager using the command prompt.
+(In case your crush happens to be looking, use this method.
 You look more relaxed doing this!)

-1. Open the command prompt, using the task manager by selecting new task and typing in cmd.
+1. Open the command prompt using the task manager by selecting a new task and typing in cmd.

 In it, type taskkill /f /im explorer.exe and hit enter.
 Everything in the background of the command prompt will close down.
 Fear not!

-3. Just type explorer.exe without quotations and hit enter to restart the explorer.
+3. type explorer.exe without quotations and hit enter to restart Explorer.

 Check Also: 7 Ways to Fix Windows 10 Random Restart Error

-4. Doing this will accomplish the same thing as earlier, but in a cool way.
-But screw being cool, if the above method does not seem to help in fixing the Windows 10 taskbar frozen or unresponsive issue, try the next way.
+4. Doing this will accomplish the same thing as earlier, but excellently.
+But screw being cool; if the above method does not help fix the Windows 10 taskbar frozen or unresponsive issue, try the following form.

 Also, read –